Andrettin/Wyrmsun/readme.txt

 * AI
 - The AI build order has been revamped.

+* Items
+- The message when consuming an item now says which unit consumed it.
+- The message when stepping on trap now says which unit stepped on it.
+- A message is now given when a unit consumes a potion of slow.

 * Maps
 - Improved map generation algorithm so that players aren't generated too close to one another on random maps.
 - Fixed rare issue which could cause a player's starting location to be enclosed by rocks in random maps.